1. There are likely to be two main types of expert report in prosecution proceedings:

 27. Some documents may be produced without being exhibited to the report (for example, approved codes of practice 10) but in some cases it may be necessary for the expert to explain its significance .
 Regulations may also require explanation.

-28. The expert may need to do a literature search or obtain a statistical analysis, and if s/he can verify that analysis, it will not be necessary to call the statistician 11.
+28. The expert may need to do a literature search or obtain a statistical analysis, and if they can verify that analysis, it will not be necessary to call the statistician 11.
 S/he may use material stored in a computer; for guidance on the admissibility of such evidence, see the sections [Preparing evidence for court] and [Computer evidence].

 29. The defence may object to reference to other documents (of which the expert is not the author) on the grounds of hearsay.
 Examples of such documents include British/EN standards, HSE guidance notes, industry publications, calculation tables 12, textbooks, articles and summaries of research 13.
-The prosecutor must establish that the expert is competent to express an opinion on such material; where it does form part of the expert’s body of expertise, the expert may refer to the material in order to support his/her opinion without infringing the rules against hearsay 14.
+The prosecutor must establish that the expert is competent to express an opinion on such material; where it does form part of the expert’s body of expertise, the expert may refer to the material in order to support their opinion without infringing the rules against hearsay 14.

 30. As indicated in ‘Contents of the report’ above, after an expert report has been produced, matters may arise that require the report to be amended.
 Consideration should be given as to whether a new, revised report is necessary or whether, if the changes are only minor, additional information could be produced in the form of a supplementary report.
 Details of the changes, referring to the sources of any new or additional information and setting out any revised conclusions, must be recorded.